MaggieDaisy/Easy_Skincare/README.md

 > Typography

-Font '............' was used for the clean and transparent experience for the whole body content.
-Selected from Google Fonts after recommendations other users as an elegant font.
-This specific one is good for clear readability and the professional layout of the e-commerce with beauty products.
+Font 'Rubik' was used for the clean and transparent experience for the whole body content.
+Selected from Google Fonts after recommendations other users as one of the top 20 for e-business.
+This specific one is good for clear readability and the professional layout of the e-commerce store with beauty products.

 > Icons

-Icons for Bag, Profile and Social Media logos picked from Font Awesome free collection, the web's most popular icon set and toolkit.
+Icons for content and Bag, Profile, Wishlist and Social Media logos picked from Font Awesome free collection, the web's most popular icon set and toolkit.

 > Images